RajivBiswas/Microcontroller-Dev/msp430_usi_ads1115_i2c/README.md

+#A TI MSP 430 Launchpad project showing the Application of USI I2C Library to READ/WRITE to ADS1115 16-Bit ADC effectively in a Low Power Single Shot Mode of ADC operation.

 TI’s MSP430 chips are rather interesting – they’re low power, very capable, and available for under a dollar in most cases.
 Some of these chips, though, don’t have native SPI or I2C interfaces;instead, everything is done through a USI, or Universal Serial Interface module.
 I found the stock I2C USI